Official Comments for Government Agencies

 COMMENTS TO BLM ON ENEFIT CORRIDOR

 The BLM sent out to comment, their proposal to allow an Estonian state company the rights to develop a utility corridor through BLM land.
 Approval would be critical to this ill conceived project that would open up Eastern Utah to full scale oil shale production.
 If allowed, this would double the production of oil from the Uinta Basin.
 UPHE adamantly opposes this because of the pollution, water consumption and climate consequences.
-Our comments in opposition can be found here.

 COMMENTS TO EPA CHALLENGING THE UTAH DAQ’S SIP ON CONTROLLING REGIONAL HAZE